 39 weeks pregnant with twins

 Your children’s bones are still soft.
-This is good as it helps the babies through the narrow birth canal.
+It’s a good thing as it helps your babies through the narrow birth canal.

 40 weeks pregnant with twins